camunda/camunda-docs-manual/content/update/minor/712-to-713/_index.md

 # Standalone Web Application

-If the standalone web application is in use, the current `war` artifact must be replaced by its new version.
+If you use a standalone web application, replace the current `war` artifact by its new version.

-If a database other than the default H2 database is used, the following steps must be taken:
+Take the following steps to complete the update:

-1. Undeploy the current version of the standalone web application
+1. Undeploy the current version of the standalone web application.
-2. Update the database to the new schema as described in the [database update](#database-updates) section
+2. Update the database to the new schema as described in the [database update](#database-updates) section.
-3. Reconfigure the database as described in the [installation]({{< ref "/installation/standalone-webapplication.md#database-configuration" >}}) section
+3. Configure the database as described in the [installation]({{< ref "/installation/standalone-webapplication.md#database-configuration" >}}) section. **Note** that starting with 7.13.16 the standalone web applications use **HikariCP** for data sources instead of Apache Commons DBCP.
+   Replace the `targetDataSource`'s bean class to `com.zaxxer.hikari.HikariDataSource` and rename the `url` parameter of the data source to `jdbcUrl`.
-4. Deploy the new and configured standalone web application to the server
+4. Deploy the new and configured standalone web application to the server.

 # Spring Boot Starter Update